“Olympic principles are United Nations principles”

-IOC and UN collaboration: tapping the full potential of sport
+IOC and UN collaboration: Tapping the full potential of sport

-The United Nations has long recognised the contribution of sport for development and peace, and the collaboration between the IOC and the UN has played a central role in spreading the acceptance of sport as a means to promote internationally agreed development goals.
+The United Nations (UN) has long recognised the contribution of sport for development and peace, and collaboration between the IOC and the UN has played a central role in spreading the acceptance of sport as a means to promote internationally agreed development goals.

-Partnership since 1922
+Partners since 1922

-The roots of IOC-UN cooperation reach back to 1922, when the IOC signed a collaborative agreement with the International Labour Organisation (ILO) to make sport more accessible to workers.
+The roots of IOC-UN cooperation go back to 1922, when the IOC signed a collaborative agreement with the International Labour Organisation (ILO) to make sport more accessible to workers.
 When the ILO became a specialised agency of the UN after the latter’s creation in 1945, the pioneering partnership expanded to other UN agencies, funds and programmes.
-Over the following decades, a series of actions and events helped raise the profile of the role of sport as an instrument for positive change and the IOC signed Memoranda of Understanding with a range of UN agencies and programmes.
+Over the following decades, a series of actions and events helped raise the profile of the role of sport as an instrument for social change and the IOC signed Memoranda of Understanding with a range of UN agencies and programmes.

 Using sport to build a better world